kl4u5/ec2-start-stop/README.md

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

+**Created by:** Klaus Bjorn Jensen <kl4u5.j3n53n@gmail.com> (August 19, 2025)

+The MIT License allows you to use this software for any purpose, including commercial use, modification, and distribution, at your own risk and without warranty.

 ## Support

 - **Issues**: Report bugs and feature requests via GitHub Issues